0ranki/nextcloud-previews/README.md

 ## Nextcloud container with preinstalled video preview generation

-These are container images built using the official Nextcloud Apache images as source, adding the required packages to generate video previews and `supervisord` to use `cron` inside the container.
+These are container images built using the official Nextcloud Apache images as source, adding the required packages to generate video previews.

+Starting from 24.0.9 and 25.0.3 `supervisord` is no longer installed.
+A separate cron container is recommended as per upstream recommendations.

 I'll try to keep up with Nextcloud's upstream releases.
 The build itself is automated, but requires a tag to be pushed before triggering,